-The HP LaserJet M209dwe is good for black-and-white printing.
+The HP M209dwe is good for black-and-white printing.
 It yields lots of black pages at a very low cost-per-print, and it can automatically print double-sided pages.
-Unfortunately, it's quite slow at printing documents, and it takes some time to warm up and produce the first page.
-Also, there's no sheetfed scanner, which may be a problem if you occasionally need to scan.
+Unfortunately, it's quite slow at printing documents, and it takes some time to wake up and print its first page.
+Also, there's no scanner, which may be a problem if you occasionally need to scan.

 The HP LaserJet M209dwe isn't designed for photo printing.
 It can't print in color, and pictures look terrible, with a lot of banding present.

 The HP LaserJet M209dwe printer feels very well-built and sturdy.
 It has a removable power cord, which makes it very easy to replace if necessary.
 You can easily access paper jams by pulling down the cover at the rear and the toner cartridge by lifting the output tray.
 The printer has adjustable width sliders that are a part of the body below the paper tray.
 The input tray cover is removable, and it can fold upwards to provide easier access to the input tray and width sliders.
 Unlike the similar HP LaserJet MFP M234sdwe, this model doesn't have handles on the side to grip when moving it.